apollo-lang/apollo/doc/report.md

 [0,1,4,9,16,25,36,49,64,81]
 ~~~

-To see a list of all bound names and their types, include the prelude, use the `:browse` command:
+To see a list of all bound names and their types, including the prelude, use the `:browse` command:

 ~~~
 apollo> :browse